pywbem/pywbemtools/docs/pywbemcli/cmdlineinterface.rst

 <TAB><TAB> returns a list if there are multiple possible completions but the
 exact behavior depends on the shell, any number of shell flags, and extensions that are particular to each shell.

+Tab-completion is available for several shells including bash, zsh and fish.

+Upon installation, shell tab-completion is not active.
+It can be activated post installation as defined in section :ref:`Activating shell tab-completion`.

 .. index::
     pair: Modes of operation; Command mode